jmcnamara/mdbook_rust_xlsxwriter/src/examples/demo.md

-# Feature demo
+# Feature demo: Demonstrates more features of the library

-A simple getting started example of some of the features of the rust_xlsxwriter library.
+A simple getting started example of some of the features of the`rust_xlsxwriter` library.
 It shows some examples of writing different data types, including dates.